networknt/light-4j/docs/content/tutorials/microservices.md

   }
 ```

-Now let's update client.json on both API A and API B to reflect the above info.
+Now let's create client.json on both API A and API B to reflect the above info.
-After updates, this is what looks like in API A client.json
+This is what looks like in API A client.json

 ```
 {